huggingface/huggingface.js/packages/tasks/src/tasks/keypoint-detection/about.md

 ### Fitness Tracking

 Keypoint detection models can be used to track the movement of the human body, e.g. position of the joints in a 3D space.
-This can be used for a variety of applications, such as fitness tracking, sports analysis or virtual reality-based applications.
+This can be used for a variety of applications, such as fitness tracking, sports analysis or virtual reality applications.

 ## Inference Code